TBalo/ActionScheduler/README.md

 ## Background
-The Angular project is in a folder called TodoListAng The Web API project is in a folder called TODO_LIST_dotnet_webapi
+The Angular project is in a folder called TodoListAng while the Web API project is in a folder called TODO_LIST_dotnet_webapi

 ## TodoListAng